 Dayspring began with a leap of faith in 1984, when a small group of people from Chestnut Ridge Mennonite Church said yes to God’s call.
 They stepped out in faith, were released and blessed by their Chestnut Ridge church family, and intentionally began this ministry in the Jackson Township community.
 Pastor Glenn Steiner was the founding pastor.

-For twenty years Dayspring met in rented space; initially at Kent State Stark College (one year) and then at Stark State College.
+For twenty years Dayspring met in rented space; initially at Kent State Stark University (one year) and then at Stark State College.
 In April of 2004 we broke ground for the facility we now have, and began meeting here in November 2004.
 That twenty years of rented space helped us to understand that the facility is not the church, it is just the place where the Church gathers.
 The Church is the people, the body of Jesus Christ.

-Today we walk in the excitement and anticipation of seeing God at work in our local church family and His Body here and around the World.
+Today we walk in the excitement and anticipation of seeing God at work in our local church family and His Body here and around the world.

 We accept God’s call to share the good news of Jesus where God provides opportunity.